Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

-Calculate - This button allows you to initiate the payroll calculation process for the active payroll.
-Selecting the button displays a status indicator as the current pay-sequence is processed.
+Clicking the button displays a status indicator as the current pay sequence is processed.

-Report - This button allows you to create an Interim Payroll Register report so that you can review the current pay run for accuracy, prior to finalizing the run.
-When you select the button, the program calculates the current pay and the results are then presented in a PDF file.
-Depending on your browser settings, any of the following three may occur; 1) the PDF file may open in a window for you to view, 2) the file may be sent to your Downloads folder where you can access it for viewing, 3) you may be presented with a window that will prompt you where to save the file.
+Report - This button allows you to create an interim Payroll Register report so that you can review the current pay run for accuracy, prior to finalizing the run.
+When you click the button, the program calculates the current pay sequence, and the results are then presented in a PDF file.
+Depending on your browser settings, any of the following may occur; 1) the PDF file may open in a window for you to view, 2) the file may be sent to your Downloads folder where you can access it for viewing, 3) you may be presented with a window that will prompt you where to save the file.

 The Payroll Register report provides a complete description of all calculations performed for each employee, including: Employee Name and Address, Current and Year-to-Date values for Gross Wages, Deductions, Benefits, Current Net Pay, Insurable Earnings, Transfers to bank accounts and Accumulators.
 The payroll register is assigned a sequential run number.
 Saved reports should be filed according to this run number.
-This run number automatically increases by one each time the payroll is calculated and cleared.
+This run number automatically increases by the next sequential number each time the payroll is calculated and cleared.
 The run number will revert back to 1 for the first payroll of the new year.
 The last page of the report provides the accumulated totals for the current payroll, including Earnings, Hours, Deductions, Benefits, Net Payroll Value, and other statistical information.

 Note: This button performs that same action as choosing the Generate Report button from the Generate Report column in the main table below.